-Desired outcome Chosen action / approach Impact: Did you meet the success criteria?
-If not why?
-Lessons learned All students, inc. PP, receive high quality CEIAG, PSHE and are provided with opportunities for enhancing 'cultural capital' through extra-curricular and in-class experience Strategically plan for curricular and extracurricular opportunities that enhance/develop students' cultural capital, character, and all aspects of their personal development Pupil destinations (2021 leavers) show that we are broadly in line with national averages.
-2021 Leavers data shows that NEETs were 7% was the school compared to 5% More extra-curricular clubs have been offered by staff this academic year, but to broaden the offer further, the expectation to offer an extracurricular club will be factored into directed time.
+All students, inc. PP, receive high quality CEIAG, PSHE and are provided with opportunities for enhancing 'cultural capital' through extra-curricular and in-class experience

+Strategically plan for curricular and extracurricular opportunities that enhance/develop students' cultural capital, character, and all aspects of their personal development

+Pupil destinations (2021 leavers) show that we are broadly in line with national averages.

+2021 Leavers data shows that NEETs were 7% was the school compared to 5%

+More extra-curricular clubs have been offered by staff this academic year, but to broaden the offer further, the expectation to offer an extra-curricular club will be factored into directed time.

-Success criteria: 100% of PP students will have received high quality careers advice linked to the Gatsby Benchmark guidance and KS4 students will have appropriate and ambitious career pathways resulting in 0% NEETS.
+100% of PP students will have received high quality careers advice linked to the Gatsby Benchmark guidance and KS4 students will have appropriate and ambitious career pathways resulting in 0% NEFTS.

 All PP students will visit an HE establishment whilst in KS3 and in KS4.

+Increased PP participation in enrichment opportunities / extracurricular provision (attendance of PP students to be in line with cohort proportions).

+This includes:

-Increased PP participation in enrichment opportunities / extracurricular provision (attendance of PP) This includes: Targeted PP attendance at extracurricular activities Targeted PP attendance at enrichment opportunities High quality personalised CEIAG for PP students Homework club in school Arts participation e.g. Free Music lessons A wide range of extracurricular and enrichment activities which extend students' learning and develop their passions and interests beyond the classroom.
-Trips and visits aimed at raising aspirations and engaging students with further/higher education. nationally.
+Targeted PP attendance at extracurricular activities

+Targeted PP attendance at enrichment opportunities

+High quality personalised CEIAG for PP students

+Homework club in school

+Arts participation e.g. Free Music lessons

+A wide range of extracurricular and enrichment activities which extend students' learning and develop their passions and interests beyond the classroom.

+Trips and visits aimed at raising aspirations and engaging students with further/higher education.

+nationally.
 52% of pupils were in FE compared to 35% of pupils nationally and 7% of our students were in an apprenticeship compared to 3% of pupils nationally.

 All PP students received IAG during their GCSEs and had meaningful encounters to support their future pathways.

 PP students must be specifically targeted for attendance at extra-curricular clubs / activities.

 DLY to continue to develop the Careers programme across the school (with a targeted focus on PP students).

-Attendance to IAG events must include targeting PP students to attend. opportunities / extra- curricular provision (attendance of PP students to be in line with cohort proportions). lity first teaching could negatively impact ou
+Attendance to IAG events must include targeting PP students to attend.